PHPMailer/PHPMailer/README.md

 We're particularly interested in fixing edge-cases, expanding test coverage and updating translations.

-With the move to the PHPMailer GitHub organisation, you'll need to update any remote URLs referencing the old GitHub location with a command like this from within your clone:
+If you have git clones from prior to the move to the PHPMailer GitHub organisation, you'll need to update any remote URLs referencing the old GitHub location with a command like this from within your clone:

 ```sh
 git remote set-url upstream https://github.com/PHPMailer/PHPMailer.git
 ```

-Please *don't* use the SourceForge or Google Code projects any more.
+Please *don't* use the SourceForge or Google Code projects any more; they are obsolete and no longer maintained.

 ## Sponsorship